oliveiracle/first-project-maria/README.md

 -   **The Hero Section**
    ![Screenshot of the homepage](documentation/screenshots/herosection.png)
-    -   The first thing visitors see is a stunning, full-screen hero image paired with the brand's motto: "Quiet Luxury.
-Deep Presence."
-This serves as an immediate immersion into the spa's serene and high-end atmosphere, designed to capture attention and set a calm tone for the entire visit.
+    -    -   The first thing visitors see is a full-screen hero section designed for immediate immersion.
+On desktop, this is achieved with a subtle, looping background video, while on mobile, a high-quality static image is used to ensure fast performance and a clean user experience.
+This visual introduction is paired with the brand's motto: "Quiet Luxury.
+Deep Presence.

 -   **Programs Page**
    ![Screenshot of the programs page](documentation/screenshots/programs-page.png)